csalvaggio/ritcis/README.md

 ## Acknowledgements

-The author would like to acknowledge the students of the AY2023-2024 Fall semester offering of the course titled *Image Processing and Computer Vision* (IMGS.361)  at the [Rochester Institute of Technology](https://www.rit.edu)'s [Chester F. Carlson Center for Imaging Science](https://www.rit.edu/science/chester-f-carlson-center-imaging-science) for their assistance in preparing the data provided here as well as their vetting of the data's performance in their final classification project:
+The author would like to acknowledge the students of the AY2023-2024 Fall semester offering of the course titled *Image Processing and Computer Vision* (IMGS.361)  at the [Rochester Institute of Technology](https://www.rit.edu)'s [Chester F. Carlson Center for Imaging Science](https://www.rit.edu/science/chester-f-carlson-center-imaging-science) for their assistance in preparing the data provided in this repository as well as their vetting of the data's performance in their final classification project:

 (listed alphabetically)